ppy/osu-wiki/news/2023/2023-07-22-featured-artist-track-updates-summer-2023.md

 [![](https://assets.ppy.sh/artists/175/header.jpg)](https://osu.ppy.sh/beatmaps/artists/175)

 Doujin circle **Pratanallis** brings symphonic rock and a wide collection of renowned vocalists together, and their latest album *Tears Nocturn* continues the trend.
-We've expanded their catalogue up to **2** more tracks, one of which was ranked just recently: [Crocus](https://osu.ppy.sh/beatmapsets/1878262) mapped by [Melize](https://osu.ppy.sh/users/10778215)!
+We've expanded their catalogue up to **2** more tracks, one of which was ranked just recently: [Crocus](https://osu.ppy.sh/beatmapsets/1878262) mapped by ::Melize::{ user-id=10778215 }!

 ### Pratanallis feat.
 KOKOMI - Crocus